Pendente Lite Alimony Guidelines in Monmouth County

 Although a pendente lite award is a temporary agreement until a final order is issued, it may still be modified if there is a change in circumstances.
 One such change in circumstances is if spouse begins living with another person who can be relied on to provide financial assistance.
 This sort of relationship can decrease the amount of pendente lite support awarded.

-Often pendente lite spousal support guidelines in Monmouth County are for the court when they are determining a final spousal support award.
+Often pendente lite alimony guidelines in Monmouth County are for the court when they are determining a final alimony award.
 The amount awarded in the pendente lite spousal support order can have a huge impact if it eventually becomes the amount used for the final order.

-However, one of the factors used in the final spousal support award is whether pendente lite support was paid and if so, how much.
+However, one of the factors used in the final alimony award is whether pendente lite support was paid and if so, how much.
 Therefore, the pendente lite award may decrease the eventual final support order.How a Monmouth County Lawyer Can Help

-Going through a divorce is hard enough, but the worries about the financial consequences can at least be reduced by speaking with a Monmouth county spousal support lawyer.
+Going through a divorce is hard enough, but the worries about the financial consequences can at least be reduced by speaking with a Monmouth County alimony lawyer.
 Understanding pendente lite spousal support guidelines in Monmouth County can be the means by which a person can afford to get a divorce.

 For the paying spouse, it may also be additional payments that are made before the divorce is finalized.
 A Monmouth County lawyer can help you understand what options you have regarding your case.